 This review goes over the attraction specifics for Disney’s Astro Orbiter.
-I’ll add in a few tips on the best time to ride this attraction and a few other important details.
+Then, I’ll add a few tips on the best time to ride this attraction and other essential details.

-See the table below for details on how to fit Astro Orbiter into your day.
+See the table below for details on fitting Astro Orbiter into your day.

 |Astro Orbiter||Magic Kingdom|

 Seats Per Vehicle:

 Astro Orbiter, as a ride, is difficult to see if you aren’t looking for it in some sense.
 By that, most guests will see it, but they probably won’t know it’s an actual ride.

 This attraction is part of the center hub of Tomorrowland in Magic Kingdom.
 The queue sits almost adjacent to the line for the PeopleMover attraction.